sag7221/Brazilian_EComm_Predictions/README.md

 The Results from predicting churn = ***customer retention, satisfaction, and a great revenue source.***

-## Resources
+## Tools and Libraries

-- Fill with data source
-- Fill with software used to accomplish our objectives/task
+- Python(Pandas, Numpy)
+- Tableau, Matplotlib
+- Sklearn
+- SQL, PostGres

 ## Analysis